coastresusgroup/website/site/content/ra-als1.md

     <div class="course-description-main">
       <div class="course-card">
         <h2>Course Description</h2>
-        <p>The RA ALS Level 1 course introduces advanced life support concepts for GPs, physicians, radiologists, registered nurses, paramedics, and medical, nursing, and paramedic students.
-It covers recognition and management of cardiac arrest, airway management, basic ECG interpretation, defibrillation, and effective team communication to improve patient outcomes in emergencies.</p>
+        <p>The Resuscitation Australia ALS Level 1 course equips healthcare professionals with the essential skills and knowledge to confidently manage adult resuscitation scenarios.
+Delivered through a blended learning approach, the program combines interactive e-Learning modules with practical, face-to-face training, allowing participants to learn at their own pace before applying their knowledge in realistic, hands-on scenarios.</p>
+        <p>Designed to build both competence and confidence, this course ensures participants can act effectively in high-pressure clinical situations.
+By focusing on advanced life support techniques, teamwork, and critical decision-making, participants gain practical skills that are immediately applicable in their professional practice.</p>
+        <p>Ideal for GPs, radiologists, physicians, medical and nursing students, and paramedicine students, this blended ALS Level 1 course offers unmatched flexibility and convenience without compromising the quality of learning.
+Completing this course ensures you meet professional resuscitation standards and positions you to respond effectively in life-saving situations.</p>
       </div>
     </div>
     <div class="course-description-sidebar">